SaiSwarup27/Cryotherapy-Classification/README.md

 # Cryotherapy Classification
-Classification of Cryotherapy dataset using
+Classification of Cryotherapy dataset using Logis